 Strawberry shortcake always screams summer to me!
 This cake is a great way to take advantage of summer’s fresh strawberries because the simple ingredients truly allow the berries to shine.
 Now, you may be wondering exactly what a strawberry shortcake is because there are about a million ways to make it and everyone has their own personal preference.
 What everyone can agree on is that there is always some kind of cake-like component, fresh strawberries, and whipped cream.

 Traditionally, strawberry shortcake is actually less of a cake, and more of a sweetened biscuit.
 You bake the biscuits, cut them in half, then fill them with whipped cream and strawberries.
-If you're in the strawberry shortcake MUST have biscuits camp, we've got a great Paleo version right here.
-In this recipe, we're making a cake more similar to what I had growing up – and it's going to be make-ahead and crowd friendly!
+If you’re in the strawberry shortcake MUST have biscuits camp, we’ve got a great Paleo strawberry shortcake skillet version too.
+In this recipe, we’re making a cake more similar to what I had growing up – and it’s going to be make-ahead and crowd friendly!

 How to Make Gluten Free Strawberry Shortcake

 This cake has 4 components – a gluten free vanilla sheet cake base (adapted from our Funfetti cupcakes!), a fresh strawberry sauce that really helps up the strawberry flavor, whipped cream, and a final layer of fresh strawberries to finish things up.
 Here’s how to make each component: